DaveStutler/G9/README.md

 # Analysis on the Particle Collider Dataset

-# Abstract
+# Introduction
-We have two datasets, `Output_File_2023_02_15.root` which includes data about the linear collisions and `yieldHistos_7p7GeV_Pion_2022_08_31.root` which contains data about circular.
+We have two datasets obtained from different particle colliders, `Output_File_2023_02_15.root` which includes data about the linear collisions and `yieldHistos_7p7GeV_Pion_2022_08_31.root` which contains data about circular.
 The project idea is to analyze the datasets on the shape of explosions from a particle collider in order to determine what aspects of the particles used and conditions are common between collider and detector types.
 These findings would be significant because they can help researchers determine the collider type they should use when looking to collide heavy ion particles.

 Two problems we intend to solve using supervised learning techniques include:
 1. classifying linear and spherical collisions